Revisiting the phenomenon of bouncing of inertial particles crossing density stratified interfaces

-Our experimental investigation yields several key findings regarding particle behavior at stratified interfaces, particularly regarding the mechanisms underlying bouncing and the factors influencing sphere retention time.
-We first present the observed trajectory types in \autoref{Figure: four paths} and examine the particle-fluid coupling that drives these behaviors in detail.
+The following results yield several key observations regarding particle behavior at stratified interfaces, particularly regarding the timeline and mechanisms underlying slowdown, arrest, or bouncing, and emphasize the factors that strongly influence the sphere retention time.

+We first present a typical set of trajectories in one experimental run in terms of settling velocity, normalized to the terminal velocity in the upper layer $U/U_1$, versus normalized vertical location of the sphere ($z/h$).
+We also overlay the plot of settling velocity with the shaded region highlighting the interface location and experimental results of density profile for that specific series.
+We utilize this set to define the archetypes of sphere settling behavior scenarios in \autoref{Figure: four paths}.

-We observed four distinct types of sphere trajectories, characterized by their velocity profiles $V_s(z)$ near the interface, as shown in Figure~\ref{Figure: four paths}: \begin{enumerate} \item Monotonic deceleration: Spheres that smoothly reduce velocity to the terminal velocity of the bottom layer.
-Retention time is the reference time $\hat{\tau}_r$ as predicted by the equation of motion and retention time ratio $\hat{\tau}_r/\tau_r$= 1. \item Local minimum: Spheres that decelerate to a velocity below the terminal one, then accelerate back to the bottom layer terminal velocity.
+We split the data into five archetypes of sphere trajectories, characterized by their velocity profiles $U(y)$ near the interface, as shown in Figure~\ref{Figure: four paths}: \begin{enumerate} \item Monotonic behavior: Spheres that smoothly connect terminal velocity in the upper layer to terminal velocity of the bottom layer (e.g. sphere no. 8 in dark red).
+Retention time in this case is well defined by the standard equation of motion~\cite{Crowe2011} and for our case it is a fraction of a second.
+The local minimum of each of these spheres is negligibly small and their terminal velocity ratio $U_2/U_1 \leq 0.7$.
+This regime can be approximated as motion through an infinite linear stratification regime with similar density gradient of $d \rho/dz \approx \Delta \rho/h$.
+This is a well understood regime, e.g. \cite{Magnaudet1997}, among others. \item Shallow local minimum: Spheres that decelerate to a local minimum velocity below the terminal one with ratios $U_2/U_1 \approx 0.3 - 0.7$, and accelerate to their terminal velocity.